matomo-org/tracker-proxy/README.md

 #### Limits and edge cases

 - **The option covers the IP the proxy contributes, not one a caller sends deliberately.** A request supplying its own non-empty `cip` keeps it — the proxy adds neither a `cip` nor a token of its own — because Matomo honors `cip` only for a valid token holder, making such a request a deliberate decision to track a specific IP.
 The JavaScript tracker never sends `cip`, so ordinary visitor traffic is unaffected.
 To rule that out too, change those integrations or which tokens you issue; the proxy will not overrule them.
 - An **empty or array-valued `cip`** is not such a decision — Matomo ignores those in favour of the connection IP — so the proxy drops it and sends the placeholder instead.
-The query string and the POST body are judged together: if a non-empty `cip` appears in either, the request counts as deliberate and neither is touched.
+Matomo resolves `cip` from the query string and the POST body together, with the query winning, and the proxy judges that same effective value.
 - **Explicit location parameters** (`lat`, `long`, `city`, `region`, `country`) are not removed either, since Matomo already requires authentication for them.
 - **Cookies** are forwarded unchanged unless you set `$COOKIE_ALLOWLIST` — see [Cookie forwarding](#cookie-forwarding) below.
 - **`$http_ip_forward_header` is ignored** while this is on, since it would send the IP straight back.
 Clear it to remove the conflict; with `$DEBUG_PROXY` enabled the proxy also notes the conflict in the PHP error log.